 Meet the Expert

 Anne Briggs is a Nashville-based woodworker, farmer, builder, and educator who teaches and preserves disappearing life skills.
-She shares plans and courses on Anne of All Trades and she is currently building a craft school, called the School of All Trades, on her farm.
+She shares plans and courses on Anne of All Trades and she is building a craft school, called the School of All Trades, on her farm.
 You can also find Anne on YouTube, Instagram, and TikTok.

 "It was magical."
 That's how Anne described her inspiration.
 Her late grandfather, "a true child of the Great Depression," was the ultimate DIYer, and his four-car garage-turned-workspace was her childhood dream place.
 After he passed away when she was 12, she vowed to someday, somehow recreate that magic.